-Various observations can be made from these plots.
-It can be seen that in general adjustments to the network elements for controller A (Figures 13a and 13b, 13c) tend to cause failure in catching circles far more often than in avoiding diamonds, as though this controller is predisposed to avoidance.
-To support this conclusion, this agent also shows low dependence on all but the outermost sensors for avoidance but depends on all sensors except sensor 5 for catching (Figure (13d).
+more often than in avoiding diamonds, as though this controller is predisposed to avoidance.
+To support this conclusion, this agent also shows low dependence on all but the outermost sensors for avoidance, but depends on all sensors except sensor 5 for catching (Figure 13d).

-Complete removal of springs from the network causes high failure in both agents, although controller A1 (Figures 13e, 13f, 13g, and 13h) is more robust to this than controller A. That this should cause a high failure rate comes as no surprise, given the tightly coupled nature of the network dynamics.
-Neither controller shows a strong dependence on spring non-linearity; which is in accord with observations in the previous section on perturbation tests for controller A1.
+Complete removal of springs from the network causes high failure in both agents, although controller A1 (Figure 13e-h) is more robust to this than controller A. That this should cause a high failure rate comes as no surprise, given the tightly coupled nature of the network dynamics.
+Neither controller shows a strong dependence on spring nonlinearity; that is in accord with observations in the previous section on perturbation tests for controller A1.

-The plots in Figure 13 suggest that for both of these agents the most difficult trial is trial 12, the last where catching behaviour is required.
-This is surprising as at the beginning of this trial the object is only slightly offset from the agent's position.
-The reason for this has not yet been uncovered, but it seems probable that it is connected to the large weights in the linear sum as relatively small differences in sensory input are amplified into high velocity, which could lead to a sudden loss of the object's position.
+The plots in Figure 13 suggest that for both of these agents the most difficult trial is trial 12, the last where catching behavior is required.
+This is surprising, as at the beginning of this trial the object is only slightly offset from the agent's position.
+The reason for this has not yet been uncovered, but it seems probable that it is connected to the large weights in the linear sum, as relatively small differences in sensory input are amplified into high velocity, which could lead to a sudden loss of the object's position.

-5 Case studies
+5 Case Studies

-In this section we will consider the controllers A and A1 separately, scrutinising their behaviour over representative trials in some detail.
-What we can observe at this level will be supplemented by the observations of the previous analyses, and so we will build as complete an understanding of these two controllers as we are yet able.
-As these two seem to represent the opposite extremes of the range of behaviours we have seen in our collection of results, the two together may be considered broadly representative of the class of controllers under the evolutionary conditions we employed.
+In this section we will consider the controllers A and A1 separately, scrutinizing their behavior over representative trials in some detail.
+What we can observe at this level will be supplemented by the observations of the previous analyses, and so we will build as complete an understanding of these two controllers as we are yet able to.
+As these two seem to represent the opposite extremes of the range of behaviors we have seen in our collection of results, the two together may be considered broadly representative of the class of controllers under the evolutionary conditions we employed.

-5.1 Controller A1
+5.1 Controller Al